How to password protect your PDF for free

 PDF password security you can trust

 Adobe created the PDF.
 As the inventor and pioneer of this file format, we know best how to keep it safe and secure.
-Password-protect your documents for free using Adobe Acrobat online tools for added peace of mind.
+Password-protect your PDF documents for free using Adobe Acrobat online tools for added peace of mind.

 Questions?
 We have answers.